 A Level Photography

+Picture this: a studio with the facility to take a photo and image manipulate it in our photography suites or dark room.
 A Level Photography is a two year course which will give you the opportunity to form a personal enquiry and expression using the selection and manipulation of images.
 Students who enjoy and successfully complete this subject typically progress onto Photography or art and design related degrees.
+Our excellent facilities include a darkroom and lighting studio.

 Runshaw has a dedicated photography studio with a great range of lighting and props and a fully equipped black and white darkroom.